kletobias/p2022/_projects/deep-dive-tabular-data-pt-5.md

-Why does this happen one might ask.
+Why does this happen one might ask?
 The reason lies within the structure of how the `RandomForestRegressor` estimator works and the `XGBRegressor` as well in this regard.
 All it does is average the predictions of several trees (`nestimators`) for each sample in the training data.
 Each tree averages the